dhirenkakkar/RoadToDS/README.md

 Made this repository to track my progress as I learn data science.
 Hopefully It'll be a good tool to organise my goals, develop more holistic projects and provide a clear learning roadmap.
 I'll try to update it regularly :)

-*many concepts were directly applied while learning them or working on personal project (repo are linked in the tools/library section)

 ## Table of content
 * [MOOCs & Relevant courses](https://github.com/dhirenkakkar/RoadToDS#moocs--relevant-courses) <br>
 * [Supervised learning](https://github.com/dhirenkakkar/RoadToDS#supervised-learning) <br>